Amp-Lab-at-VT/website/markdowns/mentor_steps.md

 Wonderful!
 Now go in and make a pull request.
 Go here: <a href="https://github.com/Amp-Lab-at-VT/web" >Amp Lab Website Github Origin</a>

 Make sure you are merging from your branch to main before creating the pull request!

 Click on the "Pull Request" tab, and ask to merge **your branch** with **master**.
 This is shown below:

-Leave a comment for the mentors, and you're good to go!
+Leave a comment for the mentors, and you're good to go!d

 When you are done with these steps, remember that you are on a branch that has been submitted to master through a PR.
 Once the PR is accepted, it is wise to just start fresh.
 Follow these steps to make sure you are always working on the latest code.